About Me & FAQs

 What camera and photography equipment do you use?

-I use a Canon rebel XTi and usually a 50mm 1.8 lens.
-I also use lowel ego lights when there isn’t enough natural light.
+I use a Canon rebel XTi 5D Mark II and also a Canon 7D.
+I usually use a 50mm 1.8 lens for food and 24-70 2.8 for travel.
+Rarely, I also use lowel ego lights when there isn’t enough natural light.
 And a tripod.

 You can email me at veggiebelly@gmail.com